openequella/openequella.github.io/guides/ReportingGuide.md

 Further information on report creation is provided in the BIRT documentation at http://www.eclipse.org/birt/phoenix/tutorial/.

-Once the report is created it can be uploaded to any instance of an EQUELLA institution.
+Once the report is created it can be uploaded to any instance of an openEQUELLA institution.

 ### Report parameters
 Report parameters are values that can be passed into reports using BIRT.
 They are added to a report to filter results, restrict information users can view, or to allow one report to pass a parameter to another report.
 Report parameters can include simple parameters that a user can enter or a predefined list created from a table or several tables.

-EQUELLA provides a wizard where the user will be prompted to enter the parameter values when running the report.
+openEQUELLA provides a wizard where the user will be prompted to enter the parameter values when running the report.

 #### Create a report with parameters
-The following example creates a report with parameters the user can enter via a wizard when the report is generated in the EQUELLA Digital Repository.
+The following example creates a report with parameters the user can enter via a wizard when the report is generated in the openEQUELLA Digital Repository.

 The details of this sample report are as follows:
 * Report name—Status Report